Tajik forces demand rebels surrender former warlord

 Former imperial master Russia still has 6,000 troops stationed in Tajikistan, its largest military deployment abroad and a bulwark against the threat of Islamist violence spilling across the Afghan border when NATO pulls its troops out in 2014.

-Khorog, capital of the Gorno-Badakhshan region and the nearest town to the fighting deep in the Pamir mountains, was calm on Thursday, the security source and a local resident said.
-Most communications were cut off for a third consecutive day.
+Khorog, capital of the Gorno-Badakhshan region and the nearest town to the fighting, was calm on Thursday morning, the security source and a local resident said.
+Communications were cut off for a third consecutive day.

 The local resident, able to communicate via satellite link, said people had returned to work and that shops were open for a second day on Thursday.
 "We can buy rice, pasta, flour and butter.
 We are not going hungry," he said.